 - Contact your health care provider immediately if you have any amount of vaginal bleeding or vaginal bleeding accompanied by abdominal pain

-In the final weeks of pregnancy, remember that vaginal discharge that is pink or bloody (bloody show) might be a sign of impending labor.
+In the final weeks of pregnancy, remember that vaginal discharge that is pink or bloody might be a sign of impending labor.
 Contact your health care provider and confirm that what you are experiencing is indeed bloody show.
-Rarely, it might be a sign of an obstetric complication.
+Occasionally, it might be a sign of a pregnancy complication.